GLOSSARY

 JJIGAE

-A Korean stew.
+A Korean stew, a little heartier than tang.
 They can contain a variety of meat, seafood, and vegetables.
 The two most classic examples are kimchi jjigae and doenjang jjigae.

 JOOK